OMerkel/Sudoku/README.md

 <li>each of the nine three-times-three subgrids does not contain any
   duplicate of digits.</li>
 </ul>
-<p>On clicking an empty cell it gets marked by a question mark symbol.
+<p>On clicking a cell on the game board without predefined fixed digit
-  The question mark indicates that no specific number is selected for this cell so far.
-Now you can select a digit ranged from 1 to 9 to fit in the cell.
-To clear the cell a question mark can be reselected, too.</p>
+  a cursor is set.
+Now you can select a digit ranged from 1 to 9 to fit in the cell highlighted by the cursor position.
+Clearing the cell is possible via the backspace button.</p>
+<p>Smaller markers can be used to indicate remaining candidates for
+  the cell positions.</p>
 <h3>Some hints and facts</h3>
 <p>The Sudoku generator in use here is explicitly not only supporting
   symmetric cell patterns that often can be found in other Sudokus.</p>